 Internet 1000 | $90/mo. | 1000 Mbps |

 The pricing and plans seem very different at first right?
-In the first look, it feels like Xfinity is the clear winner.
-What you don’t know is that fact that all the Xfinity’s plan is cable connections whereas AT&T is offer DSL hybrid and fiber connections.
+At first look, it feels like Xfinity is the clear winner.
+What you don’t know is the fact that all Xfinity’s plan is cable connections whereas AT&T offers DSL hybrid and fiber connections.
 The only exception in Xfinity’s case is the X1 Gigabit Pro.
 The plan is insanely fast and expensive.
-As Xfinity claims to support this network and to achieve maximum speed, you must have a device that can support the connection.
-Your old laptops and phones won’t help you in achieving 2000 Mbps.
-The rest of the plans are priced fairly and offer almost what they promise.

-Now on to AT&T, You can absolutely ignore AT&T’s basic plan, the connection is so poor that it won’t even send a mail.
+Now on to AT&T, You can absolutely ignore AT&T’s basic plan, the connection is so poor that it won’t even send mail.
 The Internet 5-100 plan is confusing.
 The connection solely depends on where you live.
-Some areas can deliver a download speed up to 10 Mbps, whereas some areas can easily help you deliver 100 Mbps.
+Some areas can deliver a download speed of up to 10 Mbps, whereas some areas can easily help you deliver 100 Mbps.
 Other internet plans are simple, they deliver what they say.
 However, they are costly when compared with Xfinity.

 AT&T Internet vs. Xfinity: Pros and Cons